CBPR Partnership Academy

 Today’s complex public health problems demand a collaborative, engaged research approach, whereby those most impacted by health inequities have a genuine “voice” in pursuing solutions.

 Community-based participatory research (CBPR) is widely recognized as an effective approach for understanding and addressing health inequities—and for giving communities an equitable stake in the process of doing so.
-The Detroit Urban Research Center established the CBPR Partnership Academy to support the increased use of a CBPR approach increase, so does the need for enhanced skills and knowledge of community-academic research teams.
+The Detroit Urban Research Center established the CBPR Partnership Academy to support the increased use of a CBPR approach by developing enhanced skills and knowledge of community-academic research teams.

 Funded by the National Institutes of Health, the CBPR Partnership Academy is a multi-faceted training and mentoring program designed for new community-academic partnerships that are interested in exploring and engaging in a CBPR approach to eliminate health inequities in their communities.
 Two academy cohorts completed the program between 2015 and 2017, and a third cohort will complete the program in June, 2018.
 Click here to read about the extension of the CBPR Partnership Academy.

 - Monthly learning activities (e.g., webinars, mentoring calls, and online forums) during the one-year program period;